Bank of Spain head says not prepared to answer questions on Banco Popular

-MADRID The Bank of Spain's head said on Tuesday he was not prepared to answer questions about the situation of troubled Banco Popular (POP.MC), which is running out of time to find a buyer before a self-imposed June 10 offer deadline.
+MADRID (Reuters) - The Bank of Spain's head said on Tuesday he was not prepared to answer questions about the situation of troubled Banco Popular POP.MC, which is running out of time to find a buyer before a self-imposed June 10 offer deadline.

 Asked about Popular's situation, Luis Maria Linde told Spain's Senate: "It's simple, now is not the time.
 I haven't come prepared for that."